maxjae/sec-shmem-doc/sec_dma_doc/sec_dma_doc.md

 When decrypting the data into trusted memory the authentication tag is checked.

+As [this section](#protocol-sequence-diagram) states, the sync API also allows partial syncs.
+As the authentication tag is appended directly to the ciphertext it is possible that ciphertext, created during a previous DMA operation, is overwritten by the tag.
+This is no problem, as the ciphertext and tag are only read once.
+This happens in a synchronized manner.

 ### Crypto Implementation Libraries

 The VM uses the in-kernel crypto API, which provides an implementation of GCM-AES-256.
-The proxy (running in userspace) relies on OpenSSL as the crypto library, also providing GCM-AES-256.
+The proxy (running in userspace) relies on an OpenSSL crypto library implementation of GCM-AES-256.

 ## Benchmarks